ChrisKellFSD/console-geeks/README.md

 ## Features

 ### Sign Up
 The Sign up shows clear indication for the user on what options they have availble to them.
-They can select a username, password and repeat the password before signgin up.
+They can select a username, password and repeat the password before signing up.
 If they already have an account, they can click on the sign in button below.
 I've also reinforced the branding by creating a nice little graphic to be next to the form.

 ![Sign Up](docs/misc/sign-up.JPG)